Pralhad Joshi: Early political career

-An industrialist by vocation in his early days, Pralhad Joshi ingratiated himself into the political fray by organising a movement to hoist the tri-colour flag at Idagah Maidan Hubli Karnataka from 1992 to 1994.
+An industrialist by vocation in his early days, Pralhad Joshi ingratiated himself into the political fray by organising a movement to hoist the tri-colour flag at Idagah Maidan in Hubli from 1992 to 1994.
 He also led the "Save Kashmir Movement" during those years, which established him as a known figure in those regions of the state.
 He was then elected the president of Bharatiya Janata Party (BJP) in Dharwad district.
 He first contested in the 14th Lok Sabha elections in 2004, where he won from the Dharwad Lok Sabha constituency by defeating INC's B.S Patil.

 He's won three consecutive elections from that constituency and is the incumbent MP of Dharwad.
 In the 2009 General elections, he won by the second-highest margin amidst 28 constituencies in Karnataka, while most of the ministers and Members of Parliament secured a loss in the same year.

 In 2019, he retained the Dharwad seat for a second term by a margin of over one lakh votes.

+Joshi has been a member of the Rashtriya Swayamsevak Sangh (RSS) from a young age.